 It has always seemed to me a disgrace that parents have to seek legal redress at all when we are talking about the needs of a vulnerable child, but sadly, this is all too often the case.
-If you find yourself in this position, have reached a stalemate with the local authority and feel you need to seek legal advice, do your research, check out the list I have compiled, which is by no means definitive.
+If you find yourself in this position, have reached a stalemate with the local authority and feel you need to seek legal advice, do your research and check how much it will cost.

 *Please note.
 Gulshanah has tragically passed away after a serious illness.
 TT